 - Install water-saving fixtures.
 From shower heads to kitchen faucets, the choices are plentiful in the water-saving category these days.
 Old toilets, faucets, and shower heads use 20-60% more water than newer water-efficient models.

 If your house or major appliances are not energy-efficient, many utility companies and government offices offer incentives to upgrade your appliances or make energy-efficient home improvements.
-In fact, sometimes the expense is covered entirely!
+In fact, sometimes the expense of upgrading is covered entirely!
 The Office of Energy Efficiency and Renewable Energy has a list of the various incentive programs available in each state.
 You can also check the Database of State Incentives for Renewables and Efficiency.
 Click on your state and see what programs are available.

 What can you do to reduce the utility usage at your house?
 Resolve to make a few changes and see how they impact your bill.
 Be sure to enlist your family’s help in reducing your usage.